mybesttools/azure-blog/content/blog/blog-start/index.md

 ---
 title: Blog Start
 date: "2021-03-15T19:05:32.169Z"
-description: I was triggered having a conversation with my collegue, who stated my makes deserve some more visibility.
+description: I was triggered having a conversation with my collegue, which stated my makes deserve some more visibility.
 That inspired me to create a blog...
 ---

 As we spoke about development and everyday sorrows during the crisis, we ended up talking about what else keeps me busy.
-Of course I do like to show off a little with some internet of things projects I'm busy with in my free time, which triggered a reaction like 'Cool, you should present that someday during a dev-thursday'.
+Of course I do like to show off a little with some [Internet of Things](https://en.wikipedia.org/wiki/Internet_of_things) projects I'm busy with in my free time, which triggered a reaction like 'Cool, you should present that someday during a dev-thursday'.
 I do like to share my code, as I also take advantage of other devs sharing their code.